 How to Get TEFL Certified

-- What’s a reputable course, you may ask?
+- What’s a reputable course, you might ask?
 You need to make sure the course meets the following standards:

 - Has at least 6 hours of teaching practice observed by a trainer